Mortgage rate forecast for next week (July 11-15)

 Mortgage interest rate FAQ

 It’s unlikely mortgage rates will go down in 2022.
 Inflation has been climbing at a record rate over the last few months.
-And the Fed is planning to wind down its mortgage stimulus and raise interest rates sooner than initially expected.
+And the Fed is planning to raise interest rates after each of its scheduled FOMC meetings.
 Both these factors should lead to significantly higher mortgage rates in 2022.

-Freddie Mac is still citing average 30–year rates in the low–3 percent range.
-But remember that rates vary a lot by borrower.
-Those with perfect credit and large down payments may get below–average interest rates, while poor–credit borrowers and those with non–QM loans might see interest rates closer to 4 percent.
-You’ll need to get pre–approved for a mortgage to know your exact rate.
+Freddie Mac is now citing average 30-year rates in the 5 percent range.
+If you can find a rate in the 4s, you’re in a very good position.
+Remember that rates vary a lot by borrower.
+Those with perfect credit and large down payments may get below-average interest rates, while poor-credit borrowers and those with non-QM loans could see much higher rates.
+You’ll need to get pre-approved for a mortgage to know your exact rate.

 That depends on your situation.
 It’s a good time to refinance if your current mortgage rate is above market rates and you could lower your monthly mortgage payment.
 It might also be good to refinance if you can switch from an adjustable-rate mortgage to a low fixed-rate mortgage; refinance to get rid of FHA mortgage insurance; or switch to a short-term 10- or 15-year mortgage to pay off your loan early.